korsakov/ohcount/README.md

 ----------------

 You will need ragel 6.3 or higher, bash, pcre, magic, gcc (version 4.1.2 or greater) and SWIG (2.0.11).
+To get these dependencies on Unbuntu/Debian you can run this command:

+    sudo apt-get install libpcre3 libpcre3-dev libmagic-dev gperf gcc ragel swig

 Once you have them, go to the top directory of ohcount and run

 ```
 ./build